GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ACK_FREQUENCY and IMMEDIATE_ACK frames defined by {{I-D.ietf-quic-ack-frequency}} do not affect MC_ACK generation unless a future extension explicitly defines such behavior.
 The ACK policy for MC_ACK frames is instead defined by the MC_ANNOUNCE frame for the corresponding channel.

-After sending ack-eliciting channel packets, a server can determine that a client is receiving packets for a multicast channel when it receives MC_ACK frames for that channel.
+After sending ack-eliciting channel packets, a server can use MC_ACK frames that acknowledge those packets as evidence that the client has received and processed them.
-It is up to the server to decide how long to wait before treating the absence of MC_ACK frames as evidence that the client is not receiving packets on the channel, and to take appropriate steps such as sending an MC_LEAVE frame.

-A client that is willing to remain joined to a channel SHOULD NOT leave the channel solely because it receives no channel data for an extended period.
-This enables multicast-capable networks to perform popularity-based admission control for multicast channels.
+Operational use of this evidence for switching delivery from unicast to multicast is discussed in {{multicast-cutover}}.

 ## Data Carried in Channels